 Erin Freeman serves in multiple capacities throughout the Commonwealth of Virginia and Washington, DC, and maintains a national, international, and online presence through guest conducting engagements.
-Freeman is Artistic Director of The City Choir of Washington and Wintergreen Music and Resident Conductor of the Richmond Ballet.
-She recently concluded a 15-year tenure with the Richmond Symphony Chorus, where she also served as Associate Conductor from 2007-2014.
-Guest conducting includes the Detroit Symphony, Buffalo Philharmonic, Neglia Ballet, Orchestra Symphonique Bel’Arte, Portland Symphony Orchestra, South Carolina Philharmonic, Savannah Symphony and Philharmonic, Charlottesville Symphony Orchestra, Virginia Symphony Orchestra, the Williamsburg Symphony Orchestra, and additional ensembles in Massachusetts, Maryland, Virginia, Georgia, Missouri, North Carolina, DC, and Illinois
+Freeman is Artistic Director of The City Choir of Washington and Wintergreen Music, Resident Conductor of the Richmond Ballet, and Director of Choral Activities at the Corcoran School of the Arts & Design at George Washington University.
+Richmond audiences know Freeman from her 15 years with the Richmond Symphony, as Associate Conductor of the Orchestra and Director of the Symphony Chorus.
+Guest conducting includes the Detroit Symphony, Buffalo Philharmonic, Neglia Ballet, Orchestra Symphonique Bel’Arte, Portland Symphony Orchestra, South Carolina Philharmonic, Savannah Symphony and Philharmonic, Toledo Symphony, Charlottesville Symphony Orchestra, Virginia Symphony Orchestra, and Williamsburg Symphony.

-She has conducted at Carnegie Hall, the Kennedy Center, Boston Symphony Hall, and La Madeleine in Paris, was recently named nominee (2021) and finalist (2019) for Performance Today’s Classical Woman of the Year, and has received accolades in Opera News, ClevelandClassical.com, and Musicweb-International.com, among others.
+She has conducted at Carnegie Hall, the Kennedy Center, Boston Symphony Hall, and La Madeleine in Paris, and in 2024 will conduct at Cadogan Hall in London and Vienna’s historic Musikverein.
+Freeman was named nominee (2021) and finalist (2019) for Performance Today’s Classical Woman of the Year, and has received accolades in Opera News, ClevelandClassical.com, and Musicweb-International.com, among others.
 Freeman holds degrees from Northwestern University, Boston University, and Peabody Conservatory.

 Our professional company is made up of elite dancers from around the world who have helped earn Richmond Ballet critical acclaim.
 Dance/USA says Richmond Ballet is “a jewel among U.S. dance companies,” while The Washington Post calls it “a company to which dance fans everywhere ought to pay attention.”
 We’re proud of all that our company dancers bring to Richmond, and the world.